Warnings for Lenvima

 Risk Summary

-Based on its mechanism of action and data from animal reproduction studies, LENVIMA can cause fetal harm when administered to a pregnant woman [see CLINICAL PHARMACOLOGY].
-In animal reproduction studies, oral administration of lenvatinib during organogenesis at doses below the recommended human dose resulted in embryotoxicity, fetotoxicity, and teratogenicity in rats and rabbits [see Data].
+Based on findings from animal studies and its mechanism of action, LENVIMA can cause fetal harm when administered to a pregnant woman [see CLINICAL PHARMACOLOGY].
+In animal reproduction studies, oral administration of lenvatinib during organogenesis at doses below the recommended human doses resulted in embryotoxicity, fetotoxicity, and teratogenicity in rats and rabbits (see Data).
 There are no available human data informing the drug-associated risk.
 Advise pregnant women of the potential risk to a fetus.

 Data